saad4software/MMSS-Frontend/README.md

 # MMSS-Frontend
-Backend code for custom company salary system
+Frontend code for custom company salary system

 # System Idea
 How to calculate an employee salary?